amjadkh1m/ML-Lab-3./README.md

 This project performs Exploratory Data Analysis (EDA) on the Medical Cost Personal Dataset to understand the key factors affecting health insurance charges.

 ## Dataset Description
-The Medical Cost Personal Dataset contains information about individuals and their health insurance costs.
+This dataset contains information about individuals and their medical insurance charges.
+It includes features such as age, sex, BMI, number of children, smoking habits, region,
+and the medical costs billed by health insurance.

-It includes demographic and health-related attributes that are commonly used to analyze how different factors influence medical expenses.
+The dataset can be used to explore how different factors affect medical insurance charges.

 ### Features:
 - age: Age of the primary beneficiary.